Scalable Capital

 What exchanges does Scalable Capital trade on?

 Scalable Capital executes orders on the European Investor Exchange (EIX, Hanover), gettex (Munich), and Xetra (Frankfurt).
 EIX and gettex trades are free from €250 on PRIME+, or free for PRIME ETFs on the FREE plan.
-Xetra carries a €3.99 order fee plus 0.01% venue fee on all orders regardless of plan.
-Note that Baader Bank — Scalable’s custodian — is also the sole market maker on gettex.
-This is standard in German neobroker infrastructure and is not hidden, but it is worth understanding if you trade frequently or in large sizes.
+Xetra carries a €3.99 order fee plus a 0.01% venue fee (minimum €1.50) on all orders regardless of plan.
+EIX — launched 10 December 2024 and jointly operated with Börse Hannover — is the primary venue, with Scalable itself providing the technology and the liquidity as Single Market Maker.
+On gettex, Baader Bank acts as market maker under a multi-year cooperation.
+This structure is worth understanding if you trade frequently or in large sizes.

 What is the relationship between Scalable Capital and Baader Bank?